kintegrate/kin-address/README.md

 If you don't want to wait for `npx` each time you run this command, you can install it globally: `npm -g kin-address`.

+# Do you like this tool?

+Support my development by donating some Kin to `B33hx7NmZXRiC5Rg2Er7pqdNeKLEm7a7uD8tt9zKG4pk` 😎

 ## Generate a new address

 ```shell